Skip to main content

 If you want to run offline evaluation over a given (golden) dataset, please use Experiments (Evaluation).

-Through the Python SDK, Relari API offers two ways to run evaluation metric:
+Through the Python and Node SDKs, Relari API offers two ways to run evaluation metric:

 • Synchronous metrics are computed in real-time.
 Synchronous metrics can be used to calculate metric scores for single datum or small dataset.